Skip to main content

 November 19, 2020

-Bachelor of Visual Communication Design Student Capturing the Essence of Small Towns
+Student Uses His Illustration Degree to Capture the Essence of Small Towns

-Up-and-Coming Artist, Mitchell Bowen, designed a set of postcards and posters that have sold out at Winona Lake.
-Now, he has plans to expand his business.
+Up-and-coming artist Mitchell Bowen designed a set of postcards and posters that sold out at Winona Lake.
+What started as a student project became the foundation for his future as an artist.

-Mitchell Bowen’s post-graduate plans include traveling the nation as an independent artist, creating a niche style of posters and postcards, and selling them to local shops.
-As a Grace College senior, his launch is already making a big splash in Winona Lake, Indiana, where his designs have sold out at several local shops.
+Mitchell Bowen’s illustration degree opened the door to him discovering a niche style of posters and postcards, and eventually selling this work to local shops.
+As a Grace College senior, his first launch using this art style made a big splash in Winona Lake, Indiana, where his designs sold out at several local shops.

-So how did he go from art student to creative entrepreneur?
-Bowen’s love for art began at the age of four when he discovered the problem solving that comes with building Legos.
-He channeled this passion into various art forms throughout the years and even attended a technical communication design program in high school, but it was one night in Pagosa Springs, Colorado, that his career dream was conceived.
+How did he go from art student to creative entrepreneur?
+Bowen’s love for art began at the age of four when he discovered the problem-solving that comes with building Legos.
+He channeled this passion into various art forms throughout the years and even attended a technical communication design program in high school.

-During his studies toward a bachelor of visual communication design at Grace, he had fallen in love with a specific postcard style inspired by the posters made during the Great Depression by the WPA (Works Project Administration), featuring Modernist typography, bold graphics, and a limited color palette.
+While earning his illustration degree at Grace, Bowen fell in love with a specific postcard style inspired by the posters made during the Great Depression by the WPA (Works Project Administration), featuring Modernist typography, bold graphics, and a limited color palette.

 “I’ve always been really interested in this style,” Bowen says.
 “It’s a niche style of art that I really appreciate.”